LUC-Intro-to-Web-Development/CPST342_Lab2/README.md

 #  MPLS Dog Boarding Nodejs Express App - Routing + Request/Response parameters (Lab 2)
-Listed below is the image of MPLS Dog Boarding website.
-You can view the website in your browser by navigating to this link []().
-You are going to create the backend routing and logic to be able to receive information from a contact us form.
-This lab focuses on using Nodejs as the back-end server language and implementing core modules (File System core module), third-party modules (Express Framework), user-defined modules (User Object).
+For this lab, you are going to create the backend routing and logic to be able to receive information from a contact us form.
+This lab focuses on using Nodejs as the back-end server-side language and implementing third-party modules Express.js and handlebars.js).

 By the end of this lab, you should able to:
-  -1 Create a route using the Express.js framework -2 Implement logic that allows you to accept data via a 'GET' request -3 Implement logic that responds back to the client and sends HTML and data.
+1. Create a route using the Express.js framework
+2. Code logic that will allow you to respond to a 'GET' request from the server.
+3. Implement logic that sends data to the client to display within HTML page.

 ## Requirements